rahataid/rahat-project-aa/docs/vendorFlow.md

   {
     "action": "aa.stellar.sendAsset",
     "payload": {
-      "amount": "",
       "phoneNumber": "",
       "receiverAddress": "",
+      "otp": "",
-      "otp": ""
+      "amount": ""
     }
   }
   ```
 - **Description**: Transfers the specified amount of tokens to the vendor's account.
 This step requires a valid OTP to ensure the transaction is authorized by the beneficiary.
+If the `amount` is not specified, the entire token balance is considered.